agro1desenvolvimento/capacitor-bluetooth-serial/README.md

 ### Description

-Function `isEnabled` calls the success whatever bluetooth is enabled or disabled.
+Function `isEnabled` calls the success whatever bluetooth is enabled or not.
 The promise will contain an attribute `enabled` indicating if bluetooth is enabled or *not* enabled.
 The failure callback will be called only if an error occurs (e.g. app does not have permission to access bluetooth).

 ### Parameters